 Can’t find ingredients?
 Make substitutions in the ingredients!

 Here in the Salinas and Watsonville, California growing areas we have access to fruits and vegetables I know some of you may not have.
 We are blessed to live next to Driscoll’s Berries!
 They are a huge supplier for berries in our markets!
 From raspberries to strawberries to blackberries, and blueberries, they supply us with fresh and even an organic line of berries.
 Together with the berries grown in Southern California and Mexico, we have access to berries here year round.
 I know that’s not true for some of you living in other areas.
+Though this recipe features roasted butternut squash, blackberries, and gorgonzola, I encourage you to experiment with the produce you do have access to!

 You Pick Farms